rkustas/social-MERN-rkustas/README.md

 ## Learn more

-This project has been deploye to heroku and can be found [here:](https://social-media-react-client.herokuapp.com)
+## This project has been deployed to heroku and can be found [here:](https://social-media-react-client.herokuapp.com)

+The project contains the following features:
+- Authentication with Firebase
+- Full CRUD functionality
+- GraphQL integration

 The backend for this application can be found [here:](https://github.com/rkustas/social-MERN-server)